JulieDaubercies/Bio-Sweet-Home/README.md

 ## First page

 The first page ask to enter a departement number.
-The pickerView display all the cities of the department ask :
+The pickerView display all the cities of the department ask (by default department is 13) :

 <img width="265" alt="Capture d’écran 2022-02-08 à 21 39 02" src="https://user-images.githubusercontent.com/79853433/153072216-483152a7-2144-414e-a87d-58988bf79998.png">